smhc/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

 .. option:: ProtectedMethodCase

-    When defined, the check will ensure protect method names conform to the selected casing.
+    When defined, the check will ensure protected method names conform to the selected casing.

 .. option:: ProtectedMethodPrefix

-    When defined, the check will ensure protect method names will add the prefixed with the given value (regardless of casing).
+    When defined, the check will ensure protected method names will add the prefixed with the given value (regardless of casing).

+.. option:: ProtectedMethodShortSizeThreshold

+    Identifier naming checks won't be enforced for protected method names having a length less than or equal to this setting.

 .. option:: ProtectedMethodSuffix

-    When defined, the check will ensure protect method names will add the suffix with the given value (regardless of casing).
+    When defined, the check will ensure protected method names will add the suffix with the given value (regardless of casing).

 For example using values of: